-While a list of your past responsibilities isn’t ‘wrong’, a better approach is to focus on what you have achieved in previous roles, education or experiences.
+In addition, when it comes to describing your past jobs, a list of your past responsibilities isn’t ‘wrong’, but a better approach is to focus on what you have achieved in previous roles, education or experiences.

 Let’s take a first teaching job as an example, and say you were using experience at a summer camp as evidence for your suitability.
 Try substituting sentences like ‘leading sports activities’, for ‘increasing participation in sports activities by X%.’

 This direct angle is great because, without being boastful, you’ve demonstrated not only that you have relevant experience, but also a track record for success.
 And who doesn’t like success?

 Specific details also make the reader’s life easier (and this should be a top priority for any CV).
 For example, instead of listing ‘software experience’, tell them what packages you’ve worked with, and whether you’re a beginner, intermediate or expert user.

 Employers love to see specific examples of your past successes.

 3. Lose the filler